39P/Oterma

-39P/Oterma is a currently inactive periodic comet in the Solar System with an orbital period of nearly 20 years.
-The size of its nucleus is not known.
+39P/Oterma is a currently inactive periodic comet with an orbital period of nearly 20 years that stays outside the orbit of Jupiter.
+The nucleus has a diameter around 4–5 km.
+It was last observed in August 2021 and came to perihelion in July 2023 while 1.2 AU from Jupiter.
+It made a moderately close approach to Jupiter in January 2025 and will next come to perihelion in July 2042 at distance of 5.9 AU from the Sun.
+Opposition has occurred on 11 November 2023.

 Discovery

 The comet was discovered by Liisi Oterma at Turku University Observatory, Finland on a photo plate on 8 April 1943 as a faint object of 15th magnitude in the constellation of Virgo.
 Its orbit was calculated by L. E. Cunningham and R. N. Thomas who derived an orbit with a small eccentricity, a perihelion distance of 3.4 AU (i.e. a little outside the main asteroid belt) and an orbital period of 7.9 years.

 The comet was continuously observed till after its next perihelia of 1950 and 1958, however a close approach (0.095 AU/14.2 Mio. km) to Jupiter on 12 April 1963 put it on its current inactive centaur orbit where it will not become much brighter than 22nd magnitude for a long while.
 Nevertheless, it was recovered on 13 August 2001 on CCD images taken with the University of Hawaii 2.2 m reflector at Mauna Kea.

+In 2022 it was observed by the James Webb Space Telescope and became the first centaur in which CO_{2} emission was detected.
+The production rate of 5.96±0.80×10^23 mol/s was the lowest of any comet detected up to that point.
+The effective nucleus radius was calculated to be between 2.21 and 2.49 kilometers.

 Orbit

-Comet 39P/Oterma has currently a centaur-like orbit with a perihelion greater than Jupiter and a semi-major axis less than Saturn.
-The eccentricity of its orbit is moderate and its inclination is only a little slanted with respect to the ecliptic.
-Because of this kind of orbit it cannot approach the sun closely and is therefore an inactive comet.
+Comet 39P/Oterma currently has a centaur-like orbit contained between Jupiter and Saturn.
+Since the orbit is outside the frost line which is located around 3 AU from the Sun, the comet does not approach the Sun closely and is mostly an inactive comet only brightening to about apparent magnitude 22.
 It is classified as a Chiron-type comet with TJupiter > 3; a > aJupiter.
+The eccentricity of its orbit is moderate and its inclination is only a little slanted with respect to the ecliptic which allows the orbit to be perturbed by Jupiter and Saturn.